MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/vsscanf-s-vswscanf-s.md

 ## Remarks

 The **`vsscanf_s`** function reads data from *`buffer`* into the locations that are given by each argument in the *`arglist`* argument list.
 The arguments in the argument list specify pointers to variables that have a type that corresponds to a type specifier in *`format`*.
 Unlike the less secure version **`vsscanf`**, a buffer size parameter is required when you use the type field characters **c**, **C**, **s**, **S**, or string-control sets that are enclosed in **[]**.
-The buffer size in characters must be supplied as an additional parameter immediately after each buffer parameter that requires it.
+The buffer size in characters must be supplied as another parameter immediately after each buffer parameter that requires it.

 The buffer size includes the terminating null.
 A width specification field may be used to ensure that the token that's read in will fit into the buffer.
-If no width specification field is used, and the token read in is too big to fit in the buffer, nothing is written to that buffer.
+If no width specification field is used, and the token read in is too large to fit in the buffer, nothing is written to that buffer.

 For more information, see [`scanf_s`, `_scanf_s_l`, `wscanf_s`, `_wscanf_s_l`](scanf-s-scanf-s-l-wscanf-s-wscanf-s-l.md) and [scanf Type Field Characters](../scanf-type-field-characters.md).